Interested in earning a Master’s Degree in 5 years?

 During Sophomore or Junior Year

 - Ask your current undergraduate advisor about the pathway program and determine if it is right for you and who your faculty advisor might be.
-Your advisor for the Master’s program might be different then your current undergraduate advisor.
+Your advisor for the Master’s program might be different than your current undergraduate advisor.

 - Find a faculty advisor that is willing to advise you through the pathway program.
 This step is incredibly important.
 Your faculty advisor will guide you through the scholar papers you need to write in your fifth year.
-Also, without a willing advisor, you will not be accepted into the pathway program
+Also, without a willing advisor, you will not be accepted into the pathway program.

 During Junior Year